eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_06.md

     ![Azure Code Login web site is open.
 Context menu for the code textbox is shown.
 Paste command from the context menu is highlighted.
 The next button is highlighted as a second step. ](media/appservicemigration-azure-login-code.png "Enter Authentication Code")

-1. Continue the login process with your Azure Subscription credentials.
+1. Complete the login process using the below credentials.
 When you see the message that says **You have signed in to the Azure App Service Migration Assistant application on your device** close the browser tab and minimize the edge browser window to return to the App Service Migration Assistant Window.

+   * Email/Username: <inject key="AzureAdUserEmail"></inject>
+   * Password: <inject key="AzureAdUserPassword"></inject>

     ![Azure Login process is complete.
 A message dialog is shown that indicates the login process is a success.](media/appservicemigration-azure-login-complete.png "App Service Migration Assistant authentication approval")